liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/04-creating-the-screenlet-class.markdown

     // TODO: Call GetGuestbooksScreenlet's onItemClicked method

-Recall that the `onItemClicked` method of `GetGuestbooksScreenlet` notifies the listener when a guestbook is selected in the UI.
+Recall that the `onItemClicked` method in `GetGuestbooksScreenlet` notifies the listener when a guestbook is selected in the UI.
 Replace the *TODO* with the following code: